 The Man is probably best known for the song Julian Cope Is Dead, a tongue-in-cheek fictional story of how Drummond shoots The Teardrop Explodes’ front singer Julian Cope to fuel his stagnating career (Drummond being the Teardrops’ former manager) and make him ‘bigger than the Beatles, for sure.’

-Initially an LP release only Creation Records put out a timely CD re-release of The Man in 1990.
+Initially an LP release only the label also put out a timely CD re-release of The Man in 1990.
 This was probably to cash in on Drummond’s success with The KLF.

 Tracks & Formats